rmshkv/nbscuid/docs/source/addingnotebookstocollection.md

 	To make this super easily compatible with existing `mom6-tools` diagnostics, I've stuck all the global parameters accessed by all the notebooks under a dictionary called `diag_config_yml`, but this is totally optional as long as your notebook is accessing the parameter by its variable name.

-3. Right below this cell, paste in two cells that make the notebook compatible with `nbscuid`.
+3. Right below this cell, paste in a cell that make the notebook compatible with `nbscuid`, telling it where to inject parameters.
 Open up `nblibrary/testnb.ipynb` and select the cell below the title:

 		# Empty cell with "parameters" tag, papermill-provided parameters will be inserted below.